in Plantation, Florida

 YOU ARE NOT ALONE

 COUNSELING CAN HELP.

-Research regarding maternal mental health shows that 1 in 5 women report experiencing feelings of anxiety and depression, and other “negative feelings” any time during pregnancy and after pregnancy.
+Research regarding maternal mental health shows that 1 in 5 women reports experiencing feelings of anxiety, depression and other “negative feelings” any time during pregnancy and after pregnancy.
 About 10% of dads also experience the same perinatal symptoms as the moms.

 For many moms, taking the time to focus on themselves can often feel very selfish and unnecessary.
 We think that these feelings will eventually “go away” especially with all the new responsibilities.
-We think that we simply won’t have time to focus on ourselves, so eventually those thoughts will become a distant memory.
+We think that we simply won’t have time to focus on ourselves, so eventually the idea of self-care becomes a distant memory.